-Our pro forma net tangible deficit as of June 27, 2021, would have been approximately \$(413.2) million, or \$(8.07) per share of our Class A common stock on a fully diluted basis.
+Our pro forma net tangible deficit as of June 27, 2021, would have been approximately \$(409.0) million, or \$(7.99) per share of our Class A common stock on a fully diluted basis.
 Pro forma net tangible book value represents the amount of total tangible assets less total liabilities, and pro forma net tangible book value per share represents pro forma net tangible book value divided by the number of shares of common stock outstanding, in each case after giving effect to the Reorganization Transactions, assuming that the Continuing Pre-IPO LLC Members redeem or exchange all of their LLC Units and shares of Class B common stock for newly issued shares of our Class A common stock on a one-for-one basis.

-After giving effect to the Reorganization Transactions, assuming that the Continuing Pre-IPO LLC Members redeem or exchange all of their LLC Units for newly issued shares of our Class A common stock on a one-for-one basis, and after giving further effect to the sale of 20,270,270 shares of Class A common stock in this offering at the assumed initial public offering price of \$18.50 per share, which is the midpoint of the price range set forth on the cover of this prospectus, and the use of the net proceeds from this offering, our pro forma as adjusted net tangible deficit would have been approximately \$(290.2) million, or \$(4.06) per share, representing an immediate increase in net tangible book value of \$4.01 per share to existing equity holders and an immediate dilution in net tangible book value of \$22.56 per share to new investors.
+After giving effect to the Reorganization Transactions, assuming that the Continuing Pre-IPO LLC Members redeem or exchange all of their LLC Units for newly issued shares of our Class A common stock on a one-for-one basis, and after giving further effect to the sale of 20,270,270 shares of Class A common stock in this offering at the initial public offering price of \$20.00 per share and the use of the net proceeds from this offering, our pro forma as adjusted net tangible deficit would have been approximately \$(258.4) million, or \$(3.62) per share, representing an immediate increase in net tangible book value of \$4.37 per share to existing equity holders and an immediate dilution in net tangible book value of \$23.62 per share to new investors.